Path to Neighbourhood Connection

 I don't know my neighbours.
 How do I get started?

-- Welcome new neighbours with a small care package from your favourite local business or information about the neighbourhood.
+- Welcome new neighbours with a small care package left on their doorstep from your favourite local business or information about the neighbourhood.

 Make It A Priority To Know Your Neighbours